econ-ark/Life-Cycle-Prime-Time/README.md

 ## Overview

 This repository contains code, data, and documentation to reproduce results for life-cycle consumption and portfolio choice models.
-The project uses method of simulated moments (MSM) estimation to match model predictions with empirical data from the Survey of Consumer Finances.
+The project uses the method of simulated moments (MSM) to estimate model parameters by matching model predictions with empirical data from the Survey of Consumer Finances.

+Three model variants are estimated:

+- **Portfolio** -- life-cycle portfolio choice
+- **WealthPortfolio** -- portfolio model with wealth-in-utility
+- **WarmGlowPortfolio** -- portfolio model with warm-glow bequest motive

 ## Key Features